Harry-Chen/HERMES/README.md

 ```

 Note that different backends requires different types `metadev` and `filedev`.
-LevelDB and RocksDB needs directories, while Vedis needs files.
+LevelDB and RocksDB need directories, while BerkeleyDB and Vedis need files.

 You can use `--help` to see the complete help text and `--version` to see the compilation time and backend version of HERMES.

+## Tests

+There are several tests in `tests` directory:

+* `read_write_perf.sh`: Test the read & write performance of different backends.
+* `file_list_perf.sh`: Test the performance of file creation & enumeration of different backends.
+* `test_correctness.sh`: Test the implementation correctness of different backends.

+The first two tests requires `fio` to run, and will generate reports in `results` directory.

 ## Implementation

-### Storing Policy

-`HERMES` use a key-value store as its backend.
-All items in the file system are mapped to two key-value pairs, respectively its metadata and content.

-#### Files

-Note that some types of file, including hard link, device, or pipe are not supported.

-#### Directories

-To be done

-### Internal Data Structure

-To be done
+Refer to `doc/report.pdf` for more details (in Chinese).